Last updated on September 11th, 2023

 During the early stages it is generally entirely appropriate to be focused on the need for weight gain.Ivan Eisler, Maudsley's Child and Adolescent Eating Disorders Service, personal communication

 It's a no-brainer.
 If your child has been restricting, they need to gain weight.
 Don't waste time wondering 'how much'.
 Their body is in famine mode.
 It needs nutrition and weight gain.
+Start regaining what was lost.
+If you have no idea how much was lost, a good eating disorder clinician will still prioritise weight gain.

 Weight gain is, obviously, needed for physical repair, but is also essential for the mind (see for instance Accurso et al's study 'Is weight gain really a catalyst for broader recovery?' and Dr Sarah Ravin's plain English summary of it.)